nogoegst/urc/README.md

 Makes stuff be displayed in upper right corner of DWM.
 And does it asyncronously.

-Currently only time/date, tor liveness, incoming strings on unix socket and state of the Universe are implemented.
+Currently only time/date, tor liveness, incoming strings on unix socket, battery status (OpenBSD) and state of the Universe are implemented.

 Install
 -------